twbell/public-works/polygons/stores.md

 * Draw a polygon around the business's physical building and front parking lot.
 * Do not zoom in so close that your mapping tool stops providing a straight-down view.
 It's important for accuracy that you have a straight-down view while drawing the polygon.
 * Your polygon should represent the area that we'd reasonably consider to be "at" the business.
 That is, once a person were to enter the polygon, we'd consider them to most likely be visiting the store.
-* Draw only one polygon.
-Please use your best human judgement so that your one polygon surrounds the business and front parking lot with reasonble accuracy.
+* You may draw multiple polygons if necessary.
+For example, this is appropriate when there is a road separating the store from the parking lot.
+Please use your best human judgment so that your one polygon(s) indicte the store area(s) with reasonable accuracy.
 * Please use your overall best human judgment when identifying the front parking lot.
 * Mark the approximate "center" of the business's building.
 Imagine you're inside the building and you want to stay as far away from the outer walls as possible.
 Where would you stand?
 Use your mapping tool to set a marker on this spot.
 * Once you are satisfied with your polygon and center marker, export your work as a KML file and send it to us.
+Please create exactly 1 KML file per store.

 ### Example Business Record